OSMBuildings/OSMBuildings/README.md

 This version uses GLMap for any events and layers logic.

+### Compatibility

+Runs likely on earlier versons than listed below, but this is our baseline for tests.

+- Win7: latest Chrome (MSIE11 not running, Firefox TBD)
+- Win10: TBD
+- OSX: latest Crome, Safari, Firefox
+- Linux: TBD
+- Android 5.0
+- iOS 9.3

 ## Get the files ##

 Checking in built versions causes a lot of trouble during development.
 So we decided to use the Github release system instead.